-Upon the completion of this offering, as a result of the sale of 6,250,000 shares in this offering, we will have 12,429,392 shares of common stock outstanding (or 13,366,892 shares if the underwriters exercise their option to purchase additional shares in full), some of which are subject to the Registration Rights Agreement.
+Upon the completion of this offering, as a result of the sale of shares in this offering, we will have shares of common stock outstanding (or shares if the underwriters exercise their option to purchase additional shares in full), some of which are subject to the Registration Rights Agreement.

-The outstanding shares of our common stock owned by existing stockholders will be deemed to be "restricted securities" as that term is defined in Rule 144.
+Generally, the balance of the outstanding shares of our common stock that were not sold in our IPO, our June 2021 follow-on common stock offering or that will not be sold in this offering will be "restricted securities" as that term is defined in Rule 144.
 Subject to certain contractual restrictions, including the lock-up agreements described below, holders of restricted shares will be entitled to sell those shares in the public market if and when they qualify for an exemption from registration under Rule 144 or any other applicable exemption under the Securities Act.
 See "-Rule 144" below.